 You’ll have access to a number of term deposits from some of Australia's biggest term deposit providers.
 Terms range from 30 to 365 days, and you can invest from $5,000 to $5 million, provided you meet ongoing balance requirements.

-Self Invest is a cost effective way of managing your super.
+Self Invest can be a cost effective way of managing your super.
 Find out more about Self Invest fees.

 We believe the best decisions are supported by quality information.
 With Self Invest you’ll get access to:

-Through Self Invest, you can transfer funds from your Accumulation account to an Income account, without the need to sell your portfolio or break your investments.
+You can transfer funds from your Accumulation account to a standard Income account, without the need to sell your portfolio or break your investments you hold in Self Invest.
 You won’t incur capital gains tax and will save on transaction costs when you make the transfer, so you will have more money in retirement and less to worry about.